 - Total alkalinity: 125 PPM

-Now that you have your water balanced, your chlorine or bromine levels are right, and you have ensured that there aren’t excess metals in your water, you are ready to add your minerals and start sanitizing.
+Now that your water is balanced, your chlorine or bromine levels are correct, and you have ensured that there aren’t excess metals in your water, you are ready to add your minerals and start sanitizing.
 Once they’re in, you should either write down the date or set a reminder on your schedule to change the cartridge at the appropriate time.

-The last step is to add a supplemental dose of either chlorine or bromine.
-Just make sure to maintain the levels specified for optimum performance of your mineral system.
+The last step is adding a supplemental dose of chlorine or bromine.
+Just make sure to maintain the levels specified for the optimum performance of your mineral system.

 How to Shock a Pool Mineral System

-It can be pretty difficult to find the right balance between the chemicals and the mineral system.
+Finding the right balance between the chemicals and the mineral system can be difficult.